the-Hull/raptor/README.md

-Simple examples that illustrate the each functions usage are provided at the bottom of each documentation file along; the functions can be tested and explored using the complimentary example data sets (cf. manuscript or execute **?anatomy.data in an R session.)
+Simple examples that illustrate the each functions usage are provided at the bottom of each documentation file along; the functions can be tested and explored using the complimentary example data sets (cf. manuscript or execute "**?anatomy.data**" in an R session.)

 -------------